devgrater/GrimmKeeper/readme_dialogue_system.md

 For example,
 `/SetFlag character_alpha 0.1` sets the flag `character_alpha` to 0.1

 Currently, you can only set float flags.
 String flags is something so unusual to use that it's probably not needed.
-If you have interest in adding the functionality, check [Adding, and Modifying Existing Code:](#4-adding-and-modifying-existing-code)
+If you have interest in adding the functionality, check [Adding, and Modifying Existing Sequence Functions](#4-adding-and-modifying-existing-sequence-functions)

 ### 3.4.
 Presenting Choices to the Player
 To present a choice to the player, write in this format: